 - Physical therapy—proper stretches of the foot, Achilles tendon, and lower leg can stabilize and support the foot and relieve pain in the heel.
 A therapist may also show you how to use athletic tape to lessen pain and increase heel support.

 - Orthotics—your podiatrist can prescribe arch supports to help redistribute the pressure on your plantar fascia.

-- Night splints—simple splints can be worn overnight to stretch your plantar fascia and Achilles tendon while you sleep, which can lessen pain upon waking and help facilitate quicker recovery.
+- Night splints—simple splints can be worn overnight to stretch your plantar fascia and Achilles tendon while you sleep, which can lessen pain upon waking and help facilitate a quicker recovery.

 In more severe cases, your podiatrist might recommend injections, extracorporeal shock wave therapy (which uses sound waves to stimulate healing), the Tenex procedure (a minimally invasive procedure to remove scar tissue from the foot without surgery), or, in rare cases, surgery.
 Tenex is actually a surgical procedure with a small incision, it is minimally invasive but is a surgical procedure with an incision and not routinely done in the office.

 To reduce the pain of plantar fasciitis, it is useful to maintain a healthy weight, wear supportive shoes that are in good condition, take a break from the sport or exercise which puts stress on your feet, and apply cold packs to the area of pain for about 20 minutes 3 or 4 times a day.
 You can also check with your podiatrist here at Bay Area Foot Care to learn some simple stretches for your plantar fascia, calves, and Achilles tendon that can reduce pain and help the condition resolve over time.